 All in all, be mindful of the people you send money to and be cautious when selling and buying things online.

 As with any online wallet, you need to take some extra steps to protect your account.
 For starters, choose a strong and complex password and activate two-factor authentication (2FA).
-You can also consider upping your security with a VPN.
+You can also install CyberGhost VPN to beef up your device security.

 A VPN stands for virtual private network, and it’s an easy-to-use software that can hide your IP address, encrypt your connection, and protect your digital identity.
 No one can track your online activity, and your accounts are protected from prying eyes.

 How do you keep an eye out for scammers?
 Let me know in the comments below.